Generic Name: phentolamine mesylate

 Dosage Form: injection, solution

-OraVerse is indicated for reversal of the soft-tissue anesthesia, i.e., anesthesia of the lip and tongue, and the associated functional deficits resulting from an intraoral submucosal injection of a local anesthetic containing a vasoconstrictor.
-OraVerse is not recommended for use in children less than 6 years of age or weighing less than 15 kg (33 lbs).
+OraVerse an alpha adrenergic blocker, is indicated for adult and pediatric patients ages 3 years and older for the reversal of soft-tissue anesthesia, i.e., anesthesia of the lip and tongue, and the associated functional deficits resulting from an intraoral submucosal injection of a local anesthetic containing a vasoconstrictor.

 2. DOSAGE AND ADMINISTRATION